 Kids sometimes need a push to get outdoors and embrace the fun waiting beyond their back door.
 Make getting outside into an epic event.
 Build a tree house and give your kids a private, kids-only area where they can play among the treetops.
-Or consider outdoor-only play toys like a trampoline with a safety enclosure for an over-the-top experience.
+Ask them to help you install your latest Gear Hungry purchase.
+Or consider investing in outdoor-only play toys like a trampoline with a safety enclosure for an over-the-top experience.
 You can also ask your kids to help plant a garden and watch them grow their own strawberries or peppers.
 Remember to regularly plan play dates and invite the neighborhood kids over so your outdoor space is the most exciting place to be on the block.
 Soon your kids won’t want to be anywhere else.

 Get the Whole Family Involved